-We run monthly support groups for Autistic people, and Carers of Autistic people, serving the Alpine Shire and surrounding areas, as well as occassional community events.
+We run regular support groups for Autistic people, and Carers of Autistic people, serving the Alpine Shire and surrounding areas, as well as occassional community events.

 Please find details of our upcoming events below, including links to RSVP for our next events.